staylorhead/POIROT-POE/README.md

 # POIROT-POE
-Code for implementing POIROIT, the multi-trait test for parent-of-origin effects.
+Code for implementing POIROT, the multi-trait test for parent-of-origin effects.